dosco/graphjin/README.md

 ## About Super Graph

-After working on several products through my career I find that we spend way too much time on building API backends.
-Most APIs also require constant updating, this costs real time and money.
+After working on several products through my career I found that we spend way too much time on building API backends.
+Most APIs also need constant updating, and this costs time and money.

 It's always the same thing, figure out what the UI needs then build an endpoint for it.
 Most API code involves struggling with an ORM to query a database and mangle the data into a shape that the UI expects to see.